Generalized Komar charges and Smarr formulas for black holes and boson stars: The Einstein--scalar theory

 If the scalar field satisfies the standard symmetric ansatz Eq.~(\ref{eq:symmetricansatz}) for the timelike Killing vector $k=\partial_{t}$ it is not difficult to see that the generalized Komar charge of this theory is equal to the standard one given in Eq.~(\ref{eq:Komarcharge}) (see, for instance, Ref.~\cite{Ballesteros:2023muf}).
-This implies that there are no boson star solutions in this theory with the standard implementation of the stationarity condition.
+This implies that there are no boson star solutions\footnote{As discussed in the Introduction, we are using here the term ``boson star'' in a rather loose way.
+This is probably more evident in this case and more conventional or proper way of expressing this result would be the non-existence of non-topological solitons \cite{Lee:1991ax}.} in this theory with the standard implementation of the stationarity condition.
 On the other hand, according to the Smarr formula Eq.~(\ref{eq:pureGRSmarrformula}), the presence of a non-degenerate horizon allows for black holes of mass $M=2ST+2\Omega_{H}J$.

 Before we study whether the non-trivial implementations of the stationarity and axisymmetry conditions through the generalized symmetric ansatz can modify this conclusion, it is convenient to define a charge for the scalar $\phi$ that satisfies a Gauss law in a stationary spacetime \cite{Pacilio:2018gom,Ballesteros:2023iqb}.
 Since the theory is invariant under global shifts of the scalar field, there is an on-shell-conserved Noether current whose Hodge-dual 3-form we denote by $J_{\phi}$ and which is given by